MakMak445/StrainVisor/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)](https://github.com/your-username/StrainVisor)

-**An end-to-end, containerized web platform for calculating material stress-strain curves from high-speed impact footage and sensor data.** 🔬
+**An end-to-end, containerised web platform for calculating material stress-strain curves from high-speed impact footage and sensor data.** 🔬

 ---

 ## Overview

 StrainVisor is a complete data analysis platform designed to automate materials science research.
-It processes raw data from drop-weight impact tests—consisting of high-speed `.cine` video and `.csv` force-time data—to generate synchronized, accurate stress-strain curves.
+It processes raw data from drop-weight impact tests—consisting of high-speed `.cine` video and `.csv` force-time data—to generate synchronised, accurate stress-strain curves.

-The entire application is architected using a modern microservices approach and is fully containerized with Docker for easy deployment and scalability.
+The entire application is architected using a modern microservices approach and is fully containerised with Docker for easy deployment and scalability.

 ### System Architecture